 Here are the possible solutions to fix the “Available for specific video sites” error on Chromecast devices.

-For some users uninstalling all the recently installed updates fixed the error.
+For some users, uninstalling all the recently installed updates fixed the error.
 Chromecast device will automatically update itself to the latest updates.
 Some updates might cause bugs and problems, resulting in crashes and errors.
-Luckily there is an Uninstall All Updates option on Chromecast.
+Luckily, there is an Uninstall All Updates feature on Google TV to undo the auto-updates.
+To do so,

 3. Select System Apps.

-4. Choose Chromecast builds and select Uninstall All Updates.
+4. Choose Chromecast builds or Chromecast Built-In and select Uninstall All Updates.

 1. Turn on your TV with Chromecast connected.

-3. Once you select System Updates, your Chromecast will look for available updates.
-If it finds one, your Chromecast will begin the update process.
+3. Once you select System Updates, Google TV will look for available updates.
+If it finds one, it will begin the update process.
 If not, you’re on the latest version.

-Chrome flags might also be the main reason to cause the error in Chromecast.
+Chrome flags might also be the main reason for the error in Chromecast.
 Tweaking a few settings in Chrome flags has been a working solution to fix the error.

 1. Open the Chrome browser on your Chromecast device.